-We enroll children ages three months to 5 years (pre-kindergarten), and 6-8 years during the summer.
+We enroll children ages three months to 5 years (pre-kindergarten).
 If a child won't be three months old until after the semester starts, a parent has several options: wait until the next semester to apply; if space is available, pay to save the space, although your child will not be able to attend until s/he is three months old; or wait until your child turns three months old before applying and we will let you know if space is available at that time.

 Does my child have to be toilet trained?

 No. We have diaper changing facilities in every classroom and do not expect all children to be completely toilet trained.
 We are more than willing to work with the children (and parents) during this process.
 We provide diapers in the infant and toddler classrooms.
 Parents provide diapers in the 2/3's and preschool rooms.

 We are not a "preschool" in the technical sense because we are open for a full day rather than just a few hours, nor do we simply provide "daycare."
 To best describe it, we are a child care center with a preschool component.
 You get the best of both worlds: full-time or part-time child care with snacks, lunch, and nap time, along with a developmentally appropriate learning environment.
 The teachers (who have either a bachelor's or associate's degree in Early Childhood) plan the curriculum by setting up various interest centers in the classroom (science table; dramatic play; blocks; puzzles; art; large motor; etc.).
 The children are free to explore and play within a structured, yet flexible, environment.
 It is our belief that children learn through play by becoming actively involved within their environment.
 For more information about the curriculum see our Curriculum page and our Parent Handbook.

 Does my child have to take a nap?